 As you've seen, to achieve this, the application invokes the issue transaction defined in the CommercialPaper smart contract within papercontract.js.
-The smart contract interacts with the ledger via the Fabric APIs, most notably putState() and getState(), to represent the new commercial paper as a vector state within the world state.
+This had been installed and instantiated in the network by the MagnetoCorp administrator.
+It's the smart contract which interacts with the ledger via the Fabric APIs, most notably putState() and getState(), to represent the new commercial paper as a vector state within the world state.
 We'll see how this vector state is subsequently manipulated by the buy and redeem transactions also defined within the smart contract.